 - You have explained the benefits, but can you explain the risks?
 Are you certain that there’s no risk?

-- I have friends that complain about muscle pain, fuzzy brains and diminished libido.
+- I have friends that complain about muscle pain, fuzzy brains and diminished libido for which sex experts might recommend you using toys as described in this Doxy wand original review.
 When they stop the statin medication on their own volition, these symptoms subside.

 Are you really saying that these effects are imagined?